ktechmidas/pmcf/doc/source/user/schema/loadbalancer.rst

 Load Balancer Schema
 ====================

-The schema for security groups is, like the other parts of the schema, composed from smaller building blocks to make a larger whole.
+The schema for load balancers is, like the other parts of the schema, composed from smaller building blocks to make a larger whole.

-The basic format of a security group is:
+The basic format of a load balancer is:

 :name:
         The name of the load balancer